Let’s take a journey back in time…

 1984 Judi Paul creates a points-based book quizzing system for her four children that will later become Accelerated Reader

-1986 Judi and her her husband Terri form Advantage Learning Systems, which is renamed to Renaissance Learning in 2001
+1986 Judi and her husband Terry form Advantage Learning Systems, which is renamed to Renaissance Learning in 2001

 1996 Star Reading, the company’s literacy assessment package, is released